 Sugar: This will be used to sweeten our drink.
 For the traditional Magic Water, and to maintain its translucent appearance, use standard white sugar or any other colorless sweetener.

 Gelatin: Also known as gulaman in Tagalog, the gelatin will give a textural element to the drink.
 You can buy the powdered gelatin in most grocery stores and follow the packaged instructions to prepare.
+You may replace gelatin with grass jelly or tapioca and/or sago pearls to add a similar chewy, textural element.

 Instructions

-Pour the gelatin mixture into a heat-proof container.
-Cover, and let chill to set.
-Once firm, cut the gelatin into cubes and set aside.
+Prepare the Clear Gulaman according to packaged instructions.
+Pour the gelatin mixture into a heat-proof container, then let chill to set.
+Once firm, into cubes and set aside.

 Tips

 Customize the drink to your preference: Feel free to adjust the amount of sugar and/or banana extract to make the drink taste how you would like.
-Substitutions are also available in the ingredient list above to make it more accessible!
+Substitutions are also available in the ingredient list above to make it more accessible.

 FAQs (Frequently Asked Questions)